 We are excited to announce the new Diabetes Flower Scholarship.
-We are awarding two of these scholarships a year, valued at over $500 each.
-These scholarships are available due to the generous contribution of a dear colleague, friend, co-instructor, and mentor.
+We are awarding one of these scholarship this year, valued at $1000.
+This scholarship is available due to the generous contribution of an anonymous colleague, friend, co-instructor, and mentor.

 Our donor worked as a Nurse Practitioner and Diabetes Specialist, serving her community, plus mentoring health care professionals about diabetes for over 30 years.

 With the Flower Diabetes Educator Scholarship, she wants to keep investing in the health of our future by supporting future diabetes educators.

 Her vision is to increase diversity in the diabetes education workforce by supporting diabetes nurse educators who come from under-served communities.
 By increasing the number of diabetes educators who represent the population demographics of those living with diabetes, we can make more meaningful connections on an individual and community level while promoting best care.

 To be eligible for these scholarships, the U.S. health care professional is a diabetes nurse educator who comes from an under-served community and is providing care and education to communities that lack access to Diabetes Specialists and health care resources.
 Applicants will also be working toward certification (CDCES) within the next year and preference is given to those facing financial hardships that are interfering with their ability to pursue this dream.

 The Flower Scholarship is valued at $1000 and includes:

 The Flower Scholarship is a tribute to our donor’s last name, which translates to flower.
 The flower is a perfect symbol for this scholarship that aims to support the growth of novice diabetes educators into Certified Diabetes Care and Education Specialists.